 It’s no surprise that Millennials are omnipresent in today’s workforce.
 In fact, more than one-in-three American labor force participants (35%) are Millennials.
 As of 2017, 56 million Millennials were working or looking for work.
 Millennials are here, they’re ready to work, and they’re shaking up the way the world does business (whether that’s a good thing or not, I’ll let you decide).

 What gives me the right to tell you how to engage Millennial team members?
 Well, it just so happens that I am a 27-year-old Millennial worker myself.
-Based from my personal experience and that of my fellow Millennial comrades, I have a few tips for keeping us happy, engaged and productive.
+Based on my personal experience and that of my fellow Millennial comrades, I have a few tips for keeping us happy, engaged, and productive.

-The happiest and most engaged workers I know can easily go to their dentist appointment or leave early on Thursdays because their child has a soccer game, for example.
+The happiest and most engaged workers I know can easily go to their dentist's appointment or leave early on Thursdays because their child has a soccer game, for example.

 I know it's not always possible, and it varies greatly depending on the type of work, but granting flexibility establishes a level a trust of that’s innumerable.

-Speaking of trust, it is a core necessity to keeping Millennials productive and loyal.
-I undestand that team members need to earn trust; I’m not asking for any free rides.
+Speaking of trust, it is a core necessity for keeping Millennials productive and loyal.
+I understand that team members need to earn trust; I’m not asking for any free rides.
 But, once that trust has been earned, let your Millennial team members spread their wings.

 Micromanaging is one of the biggest complaints amongst Millennial workers.
 Trust leads to collaborative and respectful work environments that consequently, fuel productivity.